Cut Laminate with Oscillating Tool: Expert Techniques and Tips

 Using an oscillating tool for straight cuts requires steady hands and a controlled approach.
 Clamp down the laminate to keep it secure.
 If necessary, start with pilot holes.
 Use a flush-cutting blade for the best results.

 Guides or straight edges can achieve straight cuts.
-Attach the guide securely to your work surface. jigsaw or circular saw may offer more efficiency for rip cutting, but the oscillating tool provides more control.
+Attach the guide securely to your work surface.
+A jigsaw or circular saw may offer more efficiency for rip cutting, but the oscillating tool provides more control.

 Making Precise Plunge and Flush Cuts